ImaneChafi/python-training/musicbrainz-exercise.md

 Use the [MusicBrainz Search API](https://musicbrainz.org/doc/Development/XML_Web_Service/Version_2/Search) to display information about artists.

 ### Part 1
-Write a program to display the number of male, female and other artists.
+Write a program to display the number of artists by gender.
 Only count artists who are a 'person' (rather than a 'group').

 Hint: use the [`artist` API](https://musicbrainz.org/doc/Development/XML_Web_Service/Version_2/Search#Artist).
-Use [urllib.request](https://docs.python.org/3/library/urllib.request.html#module-urllib.request) to access the API.
+Use [urllib.request](https://docs.python.org/3/library/urllib.request.html#module-urllib.request) to access the API (see [examples](https://docs.python.org/3/howto/urllib2.html#urllib-howto)).

 ### Part 2
 Make an interactive command line program that allows the user to search for artists.